folio-org/okapi/CONTRIBUTING.md

     git checkout -b okapi-xxx

-You can commit stuff as you go, but try not push obviously broken stuff into GitHub, not even in your development branch - that will be visible for the whole world, and we plan to set up automatic testing for each branch, so pushing a broken commit will cause some emails.
+You can commit stuff as you go, but try not to push obviously broken stuff into GitHub, not even in your development branch - that will be visible for the whole world, and we plan to set up automatic testing for each branch, so pushing a broken commit will cause some emails.
 But if you need to share the